jiaxitan/Consumption_taxes/README.md

+[Archive] Nowergian RA: This folder contains everything that I received from Jonathan.
+I believe these are produced by the Norwegian RA.

 Inputs:
 1. Standard tax rates: I used state and local tax rates in "input/Sales taxes on goods/Raw/[year]_aftertaxes.xlsx" (Column A:C).
 These are **produced by the Norwegian RA**.
 It looks like the set of files named "[year]_aftertaxes.xlsx" are cleaned version of the files named "salestaxstatelocal.xlsx".
    - There was a mistake in input file main/input/consumption_taxes/Sales taxes on goods/Raw/2010_aftertaxes.xlsx for Colorado.
 The raw file downloaded from tax foundation says 2.90          but the cleaned file somehow says 2.00.
 I manually corrected it in the input file.